How to fix a fixed disk failure

 Hard drive not detected

-If you've recently installed any new hardware it's suggested that it be removed to verify it's not causing this issue.
+If you've recently installed any new hardware, it's suggested that it be removed to verify it's not causing this issue.
 If after the device is removed, the computer works and it was another IDE/EIDE device, ensure that the jumpers are properly set on the hard drive.

 Hard drive not set up

 See if the hard drive is detected by fdisk.
 If the hard drive is detected but does not have a partition, create a new partition using fdisk.
-Additional information and help with fdisk can be found on our fdisk page.
+Additional information and help with fdisk is available on our fdisk page.

 If you have followed the above steps and you continue to experience the same issue, unfortunately it is likely that the hard drive is bad or the controller is bad.

 If available, you may want to connect another known good hard drive to the computer to determine if it can be detected.
 If it is detected then replace your hard drive.
 If it is not detected, unfortunately you need to replace the motherboard or controller.

 If no additional hard drive is available, it is recommended that the hard drive be replaced first or that the computer be serviced or repaired.